geod/awsboilerplate/README.md

  [serverless web application](https://aws.amazon.com/lambda/resources/refarch/refarch-webapp/) is a very popular pattern for building dynamic sites/applications.
-However, there remains **a lot** of setup to get this fully running: cloudfront, s3 buckets, route53, certificates, API gateways, lambdas, code build and assembling a react/redux web stack and integrating it with codebuild, CICD, etc.
+However, there remains **a lot** of setup to get this fully running: cloudfront, s3 buckets, route53, certificates, API gateways, lambdas, code build and assembling a react/redux web stack and integrating it with codebuild, CICD, etc. This setup can take hours or days depending on experience and the sophistication of the setup.
+The console approach is not repeatable and cloudformation and terraform have a steep learning curve and are not developer friendly.

 Awsboilerplate provides a serverless web architecture **and** development experience that is deployable in a few commands.
 It includes: